Today: 9:00 AM - 5:00 PM

 Omaha’s Henry Doorly Zoo and Aquarium and Zipline Brewing Company have partnered to bring you the Zoo Brew Series, four limited-edition beers with a focus on the conservation efforts of four different animal species: the red panda, African elephant, rockhopper penguin and snow leopard.
 Proceeds from the Zoo Brew Series will directly support conservation efforts around the globe.

 Red Panda Wheat, brewed with red wheat and bamboo shoots (a favorite food of red pandas) launched in July 2018.
 African Elephant XPA, an extra pale ale, is brewed and dry-hopped exclusively with Southern Star hops from South Africa.
 African Elephant XPA became available in September of 2018.
-The two remaining brews will arrive in 2019.
+The final two were made available in 2019: Rockhopper Bock and Snow Leopard Wit.

 Dr. Jason Herrick, our director of reproductive sciences, spent time in South Africa with the Black-Footed Cat Working Group, a small international team of scientists dedicated to studying and conserving the black-footed cat, a little-known and feisty cat species.
 Herrick serves as the reproduction advisor for the Felid Taxon Advisory Group and the black-footed cat, sand cat, snow leopard and tiger Species Survival Plans.